-Here are this fall's Middle School Intensives.
+Here are last fall's Middle School Intensives.

 Debate - Should people break laws that they do not believe are fair?
 Should students be allowed to bring candy to TPS?
 This class explores the art of debate by identifying and researching issues students care about, while developing arguments and strategies to use in both informal and formal debate structures.

 The Fantastic World of Botanical Illustration - Through observational drawing, students examine the basic structures and botany of a variety of specimen plants, including edibles, flowers, succulents, shrubs, and trees.
 Drawing opportunities take place in the art studio, the ECEC garden, and local green spaces.
 Students will create a handmade journal of their botanical studies or a culminating project in which realism and fantasy morph into a surreal botanical illustration.

 First Lego League Robotics Competition - TPS is entering the FLL competition.
 With over a quarter million worldwide participants, TPS will be competing against the best and brightest middle school roboticists in pursuit of qualification to the international festival.